Yukkuricraft/.github/profile/README.md

 This repo also contains the python source code for both the config generators to enable our dynamic env generation as well as the API code which exposes a method for interacting with the backend from `Yukkuricraft/YakumoDash`

-#### Yukkuricraft/Patchouli

-Patchouli solves the problem of wanting to separate out the dozens of various Minecraft config files into a VCS for all the great VCS benefits.

-Patchouli will identify and operate on any config files it finds and integrates with the FS layout assumptions of `Yukkuricraft/Yukkuricraft` to allow additional functionality like copying or syncing configs from one environment to another.

 #### Yukkuricraft/YakumoDash

 YakumoDash is our server cluster management web interface.

 YakumoDash allows users to manage `Yukkuricraft/Yukkuricraft` from a web interface to do everything from creating, deleting, or editing environments, attaching to and interacting with a console for any running Minecraft server in any environment, managing the server filesystems for plugin and other general management, and more.

+#### Yukkuricraft/Patchouli (Not used atm)

+Patchouli solves the problem of wanting to separate out the dozens of various Minecraft config files into a VCS for all the great VCS benefits.

+Patchouli will identify and operate on any config files it finds and integrates with the FS layout assumptions of `Yukkuricraft/Yukkuricraft` to allow additional functionality like copying or syncing configs from one environment to another.